Arshi Khan Blocks Vikas Gupta Courtesy Shilpa Shinde, The Producer Has A Message For ViRshi Fans!

 Were Shilpa & Arshi Invited For Vikas’ Birthday Party?

-Forget about Shilpa Shinde as she had already said she is not a party animal because of which she might have not attended the party.
+Shilpa Shinde has already said she is not a party animal because of which she might have not attended the party.
 But, we wondered where Arshi Khan was!
-Were they invited?

 Arshi Upset With Vikas